abdulgig/0-boot-templates/utils/zboot_test/README.md

 This script is meant to quickly test a zeroboot environment.

+Variables for the test are set as static arguments at the top of the script.

 What this test will do is make reservations of free hosts in the provided pool service (`ZEROBOOT_POOL`) on the provided robot instance (`ROBOT_INSTANCE` that should already be connected with on the host).

 It will make the reservations in groups defined by `MAX_RESERVATIONS_PER_RUN` or until there are no more free hosts left to reserve if less.